 Checklist of trading bot limitations to consider:

-- Over-optimisation risk: A strategy too reliant on historical data may underperform in live markets.
+- Over-optimisation risk: a strategy too reliant on historical data may underperform in live markets.

-- Limited adaptability to major events: Bots can struggle with sudden economic or geopolitical shifts.
+- Limited adaptability to major events: bots can struggle with sudden economic or geopolitical shifts.

-- Dependence on past data: If market conditions change significantly, the model may become obsolete.
+- Dependence on past data: if market conditions change significantly, the model may become obsolete.

-- Lack of fundamental analysis: Bots don’t interpret economic context like a human trader does.
+- Lack of fundamental analysis: bots don’t interpret economic context like a human trader does.

-For a trading bot to become profitable, it must rely on a proven strategy.
+For a trading bot to become profitable, it has to rely on a proven strategy.
 I’ve spent countless hours backtesting across varied periods to ensure my algorithms withstand market uncertainties.
 For instance, by testing a strategy against a decade of historical data, I identified periods where the approach worked and others where it failed.

-Risk management and human oversight
+Risk management and human supervision

 Ultimately, success in trading is not just about technology—it’s about knowing when to rely on automation and when to intervene.